-If someone close to your family is dying or has died, you may be worried about talking to your child about death in case you frighten them.
-But children need to talk about how they are feeling and may want to know why or how the person died and where they are now.
-Some children may prefer to talk to their friends or people outside of their immediate family.
+If a loved one is dying or has died, you may be worried about talking to your child about death in case you frighten them.
+But children need to talk about how they are feeling, and may want to know why or how the person died and where they are now.
+Some children may prefer to talk to their friends or people outside their immediate family.

 Different ways your child may react to grief

 Children's reactions to grief can be very strong.
 They may laugh, cry, or try to help you in some way.
 As they may find it hard to describe or understand how they feel, they could:

 - become angry or aggressive

 - become disruptive at school

 It may help for your child to understand the concept of grief.
 The following clip from Winston's Wish has advice that might help a child understand how grief can affect them in different ways at different points in their life following a bereavement.

 What else you can do to help?

 - Try to keep to your normal routine.